CyVerse-learning-materials/kallisto_tutorial/step2.rst

   3. Name your analysis, and if desired enter comments.
 In the App's 'Input' step under 'Index name' enter a name for your index.
 For this tutorial, name your index **Arabidopsis_thaliana.TAIR10.36.cdna.all.fa.index**.
+  4. For 'Fasta file' browse to the transcriptome imported in the previous section.

-  4. If desired adjust the k-mer length (See `Kallisto paper`_ for recommendations);
+  5. If desired adjust the k-mer length (See `Kallisto paper`_ for recommendations);
      we will use the default.

-  5. Click 'Launch Analyses' to start the job.
+  6. Click 'Launch Analyses' to start the job.
 Click on the Analyses button to monitor the job and results.